Onestop-advanceAI/AML/README.md

 ### Workflow Approach
-This approach only supports `screening` mode, and the `monitoring` mode will be available soon.
+This approach only supports *screening* mode, and the *monitoring* mode will be available soon.
 1. *Step 1: create a AML screening workflow*

-Login OSP portal and goto menu `WORKFLOWS` > `ALLWorkflows`, and click `AML Compliance` template.
+Login OSP portal and goto menu *WORKFLOWS* > *ALLWorkflows*, and click *AML Compliance* template.
 In the workflow creation page, you can rename the workflow, and then publish it.
 ![Workflow Creation ](images/create_workflow.png "Create a workflow")

 2. *Step 2: create a batch task*

-Goto menu `VERIFICATION` > `Batch Tasks`, and create a new task.
-In the pop window, selected the created workflow by name, and download the corresponding excel template.
+Goto menu *VERIFICATION* > *Batch Tasks*, and create a new task.
+In the pop window, select the created workflow by name, and download the corresponding excel template.
 For the template, fill up batch data you want to screen in the *source* sheet after reading *READ THIS FIRST*.
 ![Create a batch task ](images/create_tasks.png "Create a batch task")

 3. *Step 3*

-In the create new task page, click `schedule new cases` after uploading data file, setting task name and scheduled time.
+In the create new task page, click *schedule new cases* after uploading data file, setting task name and scheduled a time.

-4, *Step 4*: Download the task result file when the task finishes.
+4, *Step 4*:

+Download the task result file when the task finishes.
 In the result file, you can get `caseId` for each data record.

 The alternative for *step 2* is to call execute the workflow created in **step 1** using OSP Open API [Workflow Submission](https://github.com/Onestop-advanceAI/APIRepostiroy/blob/master/open_apis/workflow_submit.md)